The SALSA MLPA Probemix P018 SHOX is an in vitro diagnostic (IVD)1

 related disorder, 70-80% of SHOX

 The SALSA MLPA Probemix P018-G2 SHOX contains 48 MLPA probes with amplification products between 124 and 504 nucleotides (nt).
-This includes 32 probes for the PAR1 region on chromosome Xp22 / Yp11, including one probe for each exon of SHOX
+This includes 32 probes for the PAR1 region on chromosome Xp22 / Yp11, including at least one probe for each exon of SHOX

 splice variant.
 Several probes are present for SHOX